kygx-legend/kygx-legend.github.com/_posts/2013-03-24-zen-of-python-notes.md

 ---
 layout: post
 title: "Zen of Python Notes"
-description: "Keep Moving"
+summary: "Keep Moving"
-category:
+category: python
-tags: [Python, Notes]
 ---
 Copy and note at [Zen of Python][zenofpython].